Code of Conduct for Members of the Commission

 - acting as the official registrar for Commission documentation

-- managing Commission hearings and meetings; to perform this function, the Commission Secretary (or his/her delegate from the Secretariat) sits at the podium with the Commission members during proceedings
+- managing Commission hearings and meetings; to perform this function, the Commission Registrar (or his/her delegate from the Registry) sits at the podium with the Commission members during proceedings

 Counsel: CNSC Legal Services provides Commission members with legal advice, as required.
 In this capacity, counsel sits at the podium with Commission members during proceedings.